Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 purposes that makes the agile Goldilocks problem so devastating.

 ### Meeting all the time is too hot
-The thinking behind Scrum was lots of meetings insure you get things right.
-Plus every introduction of Scrum I witnessed was followed by open offices in case something comes up when you are not in a meeting.
+The thinking behind most methodologies is that lots of meetings insure you get things right.
+Plus every introduction of formal development meetings I witnessed was followed by open offices in case something comes up when you are not in a meeting.

 And I get the logic - it's at least consistent.
 But now, more than ever, developers realize the issues with open office (and are being offered